 Based on true events BITTER HARVEST is a powerful story of love, honour, rebellion and survival as seen through the eyes of two young lovers caught in the ravages of Joseph Stalin’s genocidal policies against Ukraine in the 1930s.
 As Stalin advances the ambitions of the burgeoning Soviet Union, a young artist named Yuri (Max Irons) battles to survive famine, imprisonment and torture to save his childhood sweetheart Natalka (Samantha Barks) from the “Holodomor,” the death-by-starvation program which ultimately killed millions of Ukrainians.
 Against this tragic backdrop, Yuri escapes from a Soviet prison and joins the anti-Bolshevik resistance movement as he battles to reunite with Natalka and continue the fight for a free Ukraine.

 Having been watching Jack Whitehall’s stand up on various TV shows and on YouTube for years, this was only the second time I had seen Jack’s live arena show.
-I first saw his Gets Around tour in 2014 at Wembley with my dad.
-Not ideal in terms of content but I still had a good laugh.
-In fact, the performance I went to is the … Continue reading Jack Whitehall: At Large @ Wembley Arena
+I first saw his Gets Around tour in 2014 at Wembley … Continue reading Jack Whitehall: At Large @ Wembley Arena

 Things you may not know about me: I love comedy.
-I love good comedy that makes people laugh without feeling like it has to offend a group of people to be funny.With The Tenderloins and their show Impractical Jokers, you get a group of friends who have known each other for 20+ years bantering with each other.
-And it’s hilarious because they just remind you … Continue reading A Sappy Post About Impractical Jokers
+I love good comedy that makes people laugh without feeling like it has to offend a group of people to be funny.With The Tenderloins and their show Impractical Jokers, you … Continue reading A Sappy Post About Impractical Jokers

 On Wednesday, my friend Tema and I attended the panel & signing at Waterstones Islington where Holly Bourne was interviewing Jennifer Niven about her YA career so far.
-I was super excited to see two fantastic and groundbreaking authors speak about topics from mental health to grief to them both being Ravenclaws. *Both authors were actually there, I promise – they’re not invisible in the picture … Continue reading Holly Bourne in conversation with Jennifer Niven @ Waterstones Islington
+I was super excited to see two fantastic and groundbreaking authors speak about … Continue reading Holly Bourne in conversation with Jennifer Niven @ Waterstones Islington

 A couple of weeks back, I had seen on Twitter that one of my favourite comedians was doing a show at the Soho Theatre.
 Having seen Joel on stage twice before, both times being at the Soho Theatre, I knew I had to go again.
 This time was special though as the show was being recorded for a DVD.
-You may recognise Joel from TV shows … Continue reading Joel Dommett @ Soho Theatre.
+You may recognise Joel from TV shows such as Russell Howard’s Good News, Bring The Noise & the first UK version of Impractical Jokers.
+But you may not know that he’s a brilliant stand-up!
+The title of his show was “Pretending To … Continue reading Joel Dommett @ Soho Theatre.